GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ## Background

-The DEA Geometric Median and Median Absolute Deviation products use statistical analyses to provide information on variance in the landscape over the given year.
-They provide insight into the “average” conditions observed over Australia in a given year, as well as the amount of variability experienced around that average.
-These products are useful for monitoring change detection, such as from cropping, urban expansion or burnt area mapping.

 Satellite imagery allows us to observe the Earth with significant accuracy and detail.
 However, missing data — such as gaps caused by cloud cover — can make it difficult to create a complete image.
 In order to produce a single, complete view of a certain area, satellite data must be consolidated by stacking measurements from different points in time to create a composite image.

 The Digital Earth Australia GeoMAD (Geomedian and Median Absolute Deviations) data product is a cloud-free composite of satellite data compiled for over annual period during each calendar year.